fieldtrip/website/workshop/cuttingeeg2021/tutorial_freq.md

 tags: [cuttingeeg2021, eeg-language]
 ---

-# Time-frequency analysis on short and long timescales

 ## Introduction

 In this tutorial we will be looking at frequency analysis, and specifically on time-frequency analysis on short time scales (around the stimulus) and long time scales (over the course of hours).
 This tutorial is an adaptation from [this](/tutorial/sensor/timefrequencyanalysis) and [this](/tutorial/sensor/sleep) tutorial, using an EEG dataset that was recorded in a language experiment.